julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/application/application.md

 # Application Setup

-When it comes to setting up your Vue applications, there are quite a few things you need to take into considerations in order to fir good practices and also to include as much as you need to run your tasks.
+When it comes to setting up your Vue applications, there are quite a few things you need to take into considerations in order to fit good practices and also to include as much as you need to run your tasks.

-However, here are the most common and recommended things you need to keep track:
+However, here are the most common and recommended things you need to keep track of:

 - Define a clear, consistent and meaningful folder structure
 - Install all the dependencies you need but avoid using unnecesary libraries.
-- Use a transpiler, so that you can ensure a high level of compatibility for your application.
+- Use a transpiler: so that you can ensure a high level of compatibility for your application.
-- Implement linting, so that you can keep your code structure organized and standardized.
+- Use a Linter: so that you can keep your code structure organized and standardized.
-- Configure a router, to easily manage your application flow and transitions between sections.
+- Configure a router: to easily manage your application flow and transitions between sections.
-- Include a unit testing tool, to ensure the quaility of your application and avoid side effects.
+- Include a unit testing tool: to ensure the quaility of your application and avoid side effects.

-Below, you will find out a set of Vue tools that will leverage your setup process and give you a better idea on how to setup your appliaction.
+Below, you will find out a set of Vue tools that will leverage your setup process and give you a better idea on how to setup your application.

 ## Plugins Usage